Chowilla Dam: Engineering

 The dam was proposed to be an earth embankment up to 50 feet high and 18000 feet long.
 It was to include a concrete spillway 800 feet long, as well as a navigation lock.
 In later versions of the plan, the lock was removed to save cost.
 The embankment would block the Murray River, as well as both Chowilla Creek and Monoman Creek in the Chowilla floodplain.
 Most of the impervious core and the compacted sand shoulders of the dam embankment were to be sourced from local materials of specific layers of soil.
 There was also going to be an 80 foot-deep cut-off wall under the concrete spillway and a lock to reduce seepage.

 The plan to deal with the highly saline groundwater was to drill relief wells and drains, and pump the saline water to evaporation ponds several miles away.
-That was similar to what had been done previously at several points along the Murray for what were known as "salt interception schemes".
+That was similar to what had been done previously at several points along the Murray in what were known as "salt interception schemes".
 Rock would need to be transported from further away to provide protective riprap, filters, and aggregate in concrete, as well as bituminous membrane, which would be transported by rail from 150 mi away.

 The South Australian Railways was engaged to transport the required rock.
 A 17 mi railway line was built, branching from the Barmera line 5 mi north of Yamba.
 Sixty FCD-class flatcars were constructed by the Islington Railway Workshops to carry skips that could be taken off the train by crane to move the rock to where it was required.
-A siding near Kinchina Quarry was built between Murray Bridge and Monarto South, to collect the stone.
+A siding to collect the stone was built between Murray Bridge and Monarto South, near Kinchina Quarry.
 When the project was cancelled, the branch line had been completed, except for the laying of ballast and the terminal siding.
 Work to remove the line began in September 1972, and the rails were used to upgrade the Waikerie line.